Australian workplace culture

 Your rights & obligations

-Your rights and obligations as an employee are clear.
+At any workplace in Australia, your rights and obligations as an employee are clear.

 The workers rights and restrictions section on the Department of Home Affairs website explains that: